-As described in "6-4.
+As described in "3-3.
 (2-3-4)" relating to the judgment for the Different feature 3, the technology of taking out a container, such as a pallet on which an article is placed, located behind after taking out a front container which blocks the frontage, when a plurality of containers are stored in a depth direction is a conventionally well-known technical matter (Well-known art 2) in the field of warehouse.
-Considering the description of "6-1.
-(8)" in Evidence A No. 8, presented as an example of Well-known art 2, and the description of FIGS. 3-6, it can be said that Evidence A No. 8 describes the following technology (hereinafter referred to as "Technology described in A-8.")
+Considering the description of "3-1.
+(8)" in Evidence A No. 8, presented as an example of Well-known art 2, and the description of FIGS. 3-6, it can be said that Evidence A No. 8 describes the following technology (hereinafter referred to as "Technology described in A-8."

-"The technology including a single fork and a double-reach fork ['first and second take-out means'] for selectively taking out a front pallet [which corresponds to the 'front container' in Corrected invention 3 of the case," "indicating corresponding matters described in the invention of Corrected invention 3 of the case and a rear pallet ['rear container'] (into carriages 8, 9) to be held, and configured to take out the rear pallet ['rear container'] with the double-reach fork, with the front pallet ['front container'] taken out by the single fork ['first take-out means'] and held (in the carriage 8), to be conveyed to the station."
+"The technology including a single fork and a double-reach fork [corresponding to "first and second take-out means" in Corrected invention 3 of the case," "indicating corresponding matters described in the invention of Corrected invention 3 of the case] for selectively taking out a front pallet ["front container"] and a rear pallet ["rear container"] (into carriages 8, 9) to be held, and configured to take out the rear pallet ["rear container"] with the double-reach fork, with the front pallet ["front container"] taken out by the single fork ["first take-out means"] and held (in the carriage 8), to be conveyed to the station."

-Therefore, a person skilled in the art could have easily embodied the Technology described in A-8 in applying Well-known art 2 to Invention A-4.
+Therefore, a person skilled in the art could easily obtain the configuration of Corrected invention 3 of the case relating to Different feature 6, on the basis of Invention A-4, Well-known art 2, and Technology described in A-8.

-In light of Corrected invention 3 of the case as a whole, the effects thereof could also have been easily predicted by a person skilled in the art from the Invention A-4, Invention A-1, Invention A-5, Technology described in A-8, and Well-known arts 1 and 2, and cannot be remarkable.
+In light of Corrected invention 3 of the case as a whole, the effects thereof could also be easily predicted by a person skilled in the art from the Invention A-4, Invention A-1, Invention A-5, Technology described in A-8, and Well-known arts 1 and 2, and cannot be remarkable.

-As described above, Corrected invention 3 of the case could have been easily achieved by a person skilled in the art from Invention A-4, Invention A-1, Invention A-5, 70/71

-Technology described in A-8, and Well-known arts 1 and 2.
+As described above, Corrected invention 3 of the case could be easily achieved by a person skilled in the art from Invention A-4, Invention A-1, Invention A-5, Technology described in A-8, and Well-known arts 1 and 2.

-7. Closing
+4. Closing

-Corrected inventions of the case 1 to 3 could have been easily invented by a person skilled in the art, on the basis of Invention A-4, Invention A-1, Invention A-5, Technologies described in A-5 and A-8, and Well-known arts 1 and 2.
-The patents regarding Corrected inventions of the case 1 to 3 violate the provisions of Article 29-2 of the Patent Act, fall under Article 123-1 (2) of the Patent Act, and should be invalidated.
+Corrected inventions 1 to 3 of the case could be easily invented a person skilled in the art, on the basis of Invention A-4, Invention A-1, Invention A-5, Technologies described in A-5 and A-8, and Well-known arts 1 and 2.
+The patents regarding Corrected inventions 1 to 3 of the case violate the provisions of Article 29-2 of the Patent Act, fall under Article 123-1 (2) of the Patent Act, and should be invalidated.